seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 Once all work was done, the group came together once again to review eachother's work, build the report, and practice the demo.

 # 9 - Difficulties, Challenges, and Lessons Learned
+This lab presented few challenges since it built off of the previous lesson.

+We learnt a lot while doing the manual test coverage (including the DU-pairs) and gained a better understanding.

 # 10 - Comments and Feedback